-The second day we were in Austin, TX we decided to visit the Texas State Capitol.
+The second day in Austin, TX, we decided to visit the Texas State Capitol.

 Way up at the top of the dome is Lady Liberty.
 Madison is posing as lady liberty in front of the Capitol.
 The original Lady Liberty is on display at the Bullock Museum.

 Here is a picture of the dome from the inside.
-If you stand on a star on the floor directly below it and clap or talk you can hear an echo that no one else around you can hear.
+If you stand on a star on the floor directly below it and clap or talk, you can hear an echo that no one else around you can listen to.
 That was pretty cool.

-There are several QR codes placed inside the Capitol that you can scan to learn more about each area.
+Several QR codes are placed inside the Capitol that you can scan to learn more about each area.
 We plan on doing that the next time we visit.
-They also have an interactive learning space to learn about each of the Texas War Heroes.
+They also have an interactive learning space to learn about each Texas War Heroes.

 This was the Korean War Veterans Memorial.
 It wasn’t on the scavenger hunt, but she visited all of them regardless.